 Saturday, April 5 & Sunday, April 6

 10am - 4pm

-David and Stephen will share their raku glaze recipes, demonstrate glaze tricks and techniques, and fire up the raku kiln.
-This is a great opportunity to have tons of fun and make some great work!
-No raku experience is necessary
+This is a great opportunity to have tons of fun, learn a great deal of information, and make some great work!
+No woodfire experience is necessary to enroll.

 If you would like to enroll in a workshop, please contact the Clay Studio at 406-543-0509 or via email at email@example.com.

 Space is limited, and payment is due in full to reserve your spot.

 The Clay Studio accepts cash, check, Visa, MasterCard, American Express and DiscoverCard